Culler-Shalen seminorms of fillings of the Whitehead link exterior: Introduction

 The manifolds $\Wpq$ constitute a rich class of $3$-manifolds whose boundary consists of one torus, and contain important infinite subfamilies of well-known manifolds such as the twist knot exteriors (for $p/q=1/n$, $n\in\Z$) and an important class of once-punctured torus bundles (for $p/q=m\in\Z$, cf.\ \cite{MR93i:57019}).
 Note that for example the figure-$8$ knot complement ($p/q=-1$) and its so-called sister manifold ($p/q=5$) are part of this family.
 Since the Whitehead link exterior admits a complete hyperbolic structure of finite volume, the same is true for all but a finite number of the manifolds $\Wpq$ (cf.\ \cite{ThurstonNotes}).
 Furthermore, unless $p/q\in\{0,4\}$, all manifolds $\Wpq$ are \emph{small} manifolds, i.e.\ they do not contain any closed essential surfaces (cf.\ \cite[Appendix]{MR1913944}).

 The goal of this paper is to determine the total Culler-Shalen seminorm of the filled manifold $\Wpq$ when $p$ is odd, in terms of the filling slope $p/q$.
 This work can be seen as a generalization of similar work previously done for twist knots by Boyer, Mattman and Zhang (\cite{MR1664959}).
-The results given in this paper completely include these previous results, and extend them to a much larger class of fillings. \emph{A future version of this paper will also discuss the fillings with $p$ even, thereby covering all manifolds $\Wpq$.}
+The results given in this paper completely include these previous results, and extend them to a much larger class of fillings.

 \begin{Theorem} Let $p$ and $q$ be coprime integers with $q>0$ and $p$ odd,\ $p/q\neq 3$.
 The total Culler-Shalen seminorm of the manifold $\Wpq=W(\pqslope,\ \cdot\ )$ is given by